FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 At the root of this repository are these folders:

 * source : reusable common code that implements the standard AT commands defined by 3GPP TS v27.007.
-* modules : vendor-specific code that implements non-3GPP AT commands for each cellular modem.
 * docs : documentations.
 * test : unit test and cbmc.
 * tools : tools for Coverity static analysis and CMock.